Ajamillion/receptive/README.md

 - Set `window.BACKEND_BASE_URL` in `index.html` to point at the Cloud Run service (e.g. `https://your-service.a.run.app`).
 - The dashboard:
   - Subscribes to `calls/{CallSid}` in Realtime Database.
+  - Shows caller identity and the forwarded leg in the header using the metadata the backend streams with each Twilio call.
   - Streams the transcript and AI card in real time.
   - Displays an activity timeline sourced from `calls/{CallSid}/activity` (call lifecycle, AI summary, booking outcomes).
-  - Opens a booking modal so the receptionist can confirm name, phone, time, and notes.
+  - Opens a booking modal so the receptionist can confirm name, phone, time, and notes—with caller details pre-filled from the metadata when available.
   - Calls the backend `POST /bookings` endpoint to create the Google Calendar event and mirrors the record into Firebase.
   - Highlights backend notices (e.g. free-tier guard) directly in the status header so the receptionist knows why a stream paused.
   - Accepts `?call=<CallSid>` in the URL to lock onto a specific conversation, otherwise follows the newest call.